With the right support, someone who has dementia may be able to continue living at home for a long time.

 Advance care planning for people with dementia

 By ensuring that everyone understands what the person's preferences are, it is more likely that the person will be supported as they would like to be, even if they are unable to say this in the future.
-For someone with dementia this is particularly important, as it can reduce anxiety, which can be a cause of challenging behaviour.
+This is particularly important for someone with dementia, as it can reduce anxiety, which can be a cause of challenging behaviour.